oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 OpenC2 endpoints supporting TLS 1.3 MUST NOT implement zero round trip time resumption (0-RTT).

-When deployed in an operational environment, OpenC2 endpoints MUST support basic authentication and SHOULD support mutual authentication.
+OpenC2 endpoints MUST support basic authentication and MUST support mutual authentication.
 When mutual authentication is used, endpoints SHOULD support full path validation on each certificate, as defined in [[RFC5280](#rfc5280)].

 ## 3.3 OpenC2 Consumer as HTTP/TLS Server
 This section defines HTTP requirements that apply when the OpenC2 consumer is the HTTP server.